 In 2009, Wes Moore was included on Crain’s New York Business's "40 Under 40" list.

-In 2012, Wes Moore stopped working at Citibank.
+In 2012, Wes Moore stopped working at Citibank while living in Jersey City, New Jersey.

 In June 2013, a Baltimore Sun investigation alleged that Wes Moore was improperly receiving homestead property tax credits and owed back taxes to the city of Baltimore.

-In September 2013, Ember published Wes Moore's second book, 'Discovering Wes Moore', a version of The Other Wes Moore accessible to young adults.
+In September 2013, Ember published Wes Moore's second book, "Discovering Wes Moore", which is more accessible to young adults.

-In 2013, Wes Moore stated that he had "no interest" in running for public office, focusing on business and volunteer work instead.
+In 2013, Wes Moore said that he had "no interest" in running for public office, instead focusing on his business and volunteer work.

-In May 2014, Wes Moore produced a three-part PBS series, 'Coming Back with Wes Moore', which followed the lives and experiences of returning veterans.
+In May 2014, Wes Moore produced a three-part PBS series, "Coming Back with Wes Moore."

 In 2014, Attorney General Doug Gansler considered choosing Wes Moore as his running mate in the Maryland gubernatorial election.